ryang-25/csc110python/rational_numbers/README.txt

 TUTORS: N/A
 COMMENTS: The answer key is wrong!! and changing the denominator to one makes a lot of math wrong!!
 REFLECTION: Should fail with assertion if denominator is zero...
+Also the